pedro-mendonca/GP-Convert-PT-AO90/readme.txt

 add_filter( 'gp_convert_pt_ao90_edit', '__return_false' );
 ```

-= I want my WordPress in Portuguese (Portugal, AO90), does this plugin help?
-No!
-To use your WordPress in Portuguese (Portugal AO90) you must go to your Settings and select it in the Language field.
-You can also use the plugin [PT AO90](https://wordpress.org/plugins/pt-ao90/) to make sure your site falls back to Portuguese (Portugal) instead of English if there is no translation to Portuguese (Portugal, AO90) for your theme or plugins.

 = Can I always save the translation to the Variant, even if is the same as the Root translation?
 Short anwser: yes!
 The Variants feature with fallback isn't released yet.
 The current Variants code is not ready to production, the fallback to the Root Locale isn't quite stable.